f5devcentral/f5-agility-labs-ddos/docs/class1/class1.rst

 Introduction to DDoS with F5 Herculon
 =====================================

-..
-TODO:: DDoS Hybrid Defender, a hybrid DDoS solution that offers comprehensive protection, high availability, and is easy to deploy and manage.
+DDoS Hybrid Defender, a hybrid DDoS solution that offers comprehensive protection, high availability, and is easy to deploy and manage.
 It guards against aggressive volumetric and targeted DDoS attacks, includes hardware-assisted DDoS mitigation, and optionally, connects with Silverline, a cloud-based scrubbing service.

 This class covers the following topics: